News and Events

 Summer Pudding Evening

 Learn a little about the history of puddings while sampling some delicious summer ones!
-Friday 9 June at Weare Rectory.
+Friday 9 June at 7pm at Weare Rectory.
 Tickets £10 from Rita 732212 or Sarah 732578

 All proceeds to Weare Church Room refurbishment fund.

 Update on fund-raising for better broadband to Weare and Brinscombe

 Since the meeting with BT in Weare Village Hall on 30 March, there has been terrific interest iin the project from the 100 houses which will benefit from faster broadband speeds through the BT fttp solution.
 So far, pledges have been given by the following families:

 Hunt, Streeter/Flynn, Cryer, Woollon, Stitch (William), Willetts, Northmore, Lands End Farm, Fox, Merry, Prentis, Price, Jordan, Gibson, Morgan, Bates, Brooks, King, Storey, Freedman, Shepherd, Brown, Smith, Williams, Nesbitt, Ham (Jem), Ouzman, Pope, Ball, Jacksons, Vowles, Wallace, Arnison, Jefferies, Costen, Yates, Mayes, Lemanski, Simms, Mansfield, Heffernan, Peace, Yates, Whitehead.

 If you would like to subscribe or if you need more information, please phone Phil Lemanski (732120) or Trevor Morgan (732922).